nathaniel-lindsay/ncdb-data-dictionary/README.md

 Unfortunately, when presented in `HTML` format, a data dictionary is basically useless to researchers.
 On the other hand, when converted to a JSON object that is malleable and easily trasportable, the data dicitonary becomes a powerful tool for researchers

-*In this project, I used the Python module BeautifulSoup4 to parse raw html from the NCDB's public use file into a Python dicitonary, which I then converted to a JSON object.*
+*In this project, I used the Python module BeautifulSoup4 to parse raw html from the NCDB's public use file into a Python dictionary, which I then converted to a JSON object.*

 # DOCUMENTATION

-#### Installation:
+### Installation:
-I recommend using pip to install BeautifulSoup pip install beautifulsoup4
+I recommend using pip to install BeautifulSoup4

-Download ncdb.html and webscrape.py
+`pip install --user Beautifulsoup4`

+or:

+`sudo pip install BeautifulSoup4`

+### Setup:

-#### Instructions:
+### Instructions:

 In the appropriate terminal directory, run python webscrape.py